golphat1/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that create symbolic link
+script that creates symbolic link